 Namiki Yukari Maki-e Fountain Pen - Rock Garden

-This Namiki Yukari Rock Garden fountain pen, also known as Seki-tei, is based on the rock garden found at Garden Ryokan, or Japanese Inn.
+This Namiki Yukari Maki-e fountain pen in the Rock Garden design was created by a collaboration of maki-e artists (Kokkokai) in Japan.
+It features the Togidashi-Hira Maki-e technique (burnished-raised maki-e), depicting the Rock Garden found at Garden Ryokan, or Japanese Inn..
 The fountain pen features a superb 18k nib that glides across the page effortlessly.
 The Namiki logo can be seen on the clip as well as on the nib, which also depicts an image of Mt.
 Fuji.
 The fountain pen comes in a nice softwood presentation box, and includes both a Con-70 converter and a bottle of ink to get you started writing with this gorgeous work of art.

 This gorgeous fountain pen depicts the understated beauty of this haven that overlooks the Seto Island Sea.
 Gold flecks create pathways among the rocks, while the dark black background evokes tranquility and silence, befitting of meditation in a rock garden.
 As always, the artists' signature in kanji is an integral part of the design and finished product.